pavelkimldn/Pavel_Portfolio/README.md

 # Projects

 #### Below are some of the projects I have developed.
-For detailed descriptions, reports, and access to the code, please click on the project titles, which will direct you to the respective GitHub repositories.repo.
+For detailed descriptions, reports, and access to the code, please click on the project titles, which will direct you to the respective GitHub repositories.

 # **[Project 1: S&P 500 Data Visualisation](https://github.com/pavelkimldn/Data_Visualisation_S-P500_2022)**